Looking for Cuba travel tips? We’ve got you covered!

 Even though things with the States are settling down now, it’s a good idea to take some hard currency on your trips to Cuba.

-2. Take Euros or GBP Sterling.
+2. Take Euros or GBP Sterling

-3. Don’t take foreign currency
+3. Don’t take any other foreign currency

-They don’t know what to do with them.
-Don’t take American dollars, the exchange rate will be terrible plus you have to pay an extra fee every time.
+If you’re not American, don’t take American dollars, the exchange rate will be terrible plus you have to pay an extra fee every time.

-4. Cuba has two currencies:
+4. Cuba no longer has two currencies

 7. Check to see if your bank has any American alliances

-If it does, you might not be able to access your money regardless.
+Make sure your bank doesn’t have an affiliation with the U.S., if it does, you might not be able to access your money regardless.

-8. Where to get money in Cuba
+8. The best ATM to get money in Cuba

 Try to get money out of the ATM upstairs on level 1 of Havana International Airport.